 - affiliates, business partners, suppliers and subcontractors for the performance and execution of any contract we enter into with them or you;

-- advertisers and advertising networks solely to select and serve relevant adverts to you and others with your consent;
+- advertisers and advertising networks to select and serve relevant adverts to you and others with your consent;

-- analytics and search engine providers that assist us in the improvement and optimisation of our site; and
+- analytics and search engine providers that assist us in the improvement and optimisation of our site;

-- our group entities or subsidiaries
+- our group entities and subsidiaries; and

-- 6.2 We may disclose your personal information to third parties:
+- 5.2 We may disclose your personal information to third parties:

-- in the event that we sell or buy any business or assets or combine with another organisation, in which case we may disclose your personal data to the prospective seller or buyer of such business or assets or prospective organisation with which our business or assets may be combined;
+- in the event that we sell or any business or assets or combine with another organisation, in which case we may disclose your personal data to the prospective buyer of such business or assets or prospective organisation with which our business or assets may be combined;

-- if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our Customer Agreement and other applicable agreements; or to protect the rights, property, or safety of Wise, our customers, or others.
+- if we are under a duty to disclose or share your personal data in order to comply with any legal obligation, or in order to enforce or apply our Customer Agreement and other applicable agreements; or to protect the rights, property, or safety of Wise, our customers, our employees or others.
 This includes exchanging information with other companies and organisations for the purposes of fraud protection and credit risk reduction;

 - to prevent and detect fraud or crime;